jpjones76/SeisIO.jl/docs/src/Appendices/function_list.rst

 Convert critical frequency ``fc`` to a matrix of complex poles and zeros; zeros in ``resp[:,1]``, poles in ``resp[:,2]``.

+.. function:: find_regex(path::String, r::Regex)

+OS-agnostic equivalent to Linux `find`.
+First argument is a path string, second is a Regex.
+File strings are postprocessed using Julia's native PCRE Regex engine.
+By design, `find_regex` only returns file names.

 .. function:: (dist, az, baz) = gcdist([lat_src, lon_src], rec)

 Compute great circle distance, azimuth, and backazimuth from source coordinates ``[lat_src, lon_src]`` to receiver coordinates in ``rec`` using the Haversine formula. ``rec`` must be a two-column matix arranged [lat lon].
 Returns a tuple of arrays.